koto-lang/koto/docs/language/maps.md

 check!
 Bye, Friend!
 ```

-When the first argument in a Map's function is `self`,
+When the first argument in a Map's function is `self`, then the runtime will assign the map to `self` when the function is called.
-then `self` will automatically be assigned as an instance of the Map that the Function's contained in.

 ```koto
 m =